Nazi racial theories: Jews

 Hitler shifted the blame for Germany's loss in the First World War upon the "enemies from within".
 In the face of economic hardship as triggered by the Treaty of Versailles (1919), Jews who resided in Germany were blamed for sabotaging the country.
 The Nazis, therefore, classified them as the most inferior race and used derogatory terms such as Untermensch (sub-human) and Schwein (pig).
 Nazi propaganda endorsed the anti-Semitic Stab-in-the-back conspiracy theory which claimed that the Germans did not lose the First World War, but instead were betrayed by German citizens, especially Jews.

-Hitler on 24 February 1920 announced the 25-point Program of the Nazi Party.
+On 24 February 1920, Hitler announced the 25-point Program of the Nazi Party.
 Point 4 stated, "None but members of the nation may be citizens of the state.
 None but those of German blood, whatever their creed may be.
 No Jew, therefore, may be a member of the nation."

-Günther described in his works, for instance in Rassenkunde des jüdischen Volkes ("Ethnology of the Jewish people"), that Jews belonged predominantly to the "Near Eastern race" (often known as the “Armenoid race").
+In his works, for instance, in Rassenkunde des jüdischen Volkes ("Ethnology of the Jewish people"), Günther wrote that Jews predominantly belonged to the "Near Eastern race" (often known as the "Armenoid race").
 He thought that Jews had become so racially mixed that they could possibly be regarded as a "race of the second-order".
-He described Ashkenazi Jews as being mixed of Near Eastern, Oriental, East Baltic, Inner-Asian, Nordic, Hamite and Negro, and Sephardi Jews as being mixed of Oriental, Near Eastern, Mediterranean, Hamite, Nordic, and Negro.
-He believed that Jews had physical characteristics different from Europeans.
+He described Ashkenazi Jews as being a mixture of Near Easterners, Orientals, East Baltic peoples, Inner-Asians, Nordic peoples, Hamites and Negroes, and he described Sephardi Jews as being a mixture of Orientals, Near Easterners, Mediterranean peoples, Hamites, Nordic peoples, and Negroes.
+Günther argued that the Khazar conversion to Judaism constituted a further external element in the racial makeup of the Ashkenazi Jews, strengthening its Near Eastern component.
+He also believed that Jews had physical characteristics which were different from the physical characteristics of Europeans.
 After concluding the racial origins of Jews, Günther began to develop theories about why Jews were so distinguishable as a people and different to European peoples; he wrote that it was because of the way they looked, spoke, gestured and smelled.

-In 1934 the Nazis published a pamphlet titled "Why the Aryan Law?" which attempted to justify the segregation of non-Jewish Germans and Jewish Germans.
+In 1934, the Nazis published a pamphlet titled "Why the Aryan Law?" in which they attempted to justify their segregation of non-Jewish Germans from Jewish Germans.

-In 1935, the Nazis announced the Nuremberg Laws which forbid sexual relations and marriages between non-Jewish Germans and Jewish Germans.
-The laws also stated that Jews were not allowed to employ non-Jewish Germans who were under 45 years old in their households and Jews were not allowed to fly Reich or national flag or display Reich colours.
+In 1935, the Nazis announced the passage of the Nuremberg Laws which forbade sexual relations and marriages between non-Jewish Germans and Jewish Germans.
+The laws also stated that Jews were not allowed to employ non-Jewish Germans who were under 45 years old in their households and they also stated that Jews were not allowed to fly the Reich or national flag nor were Jews allowed to display the colors of the Reich.